matzko/.vim/readme.md

 # Notes

- * Instead of ~/.vimrc, I made the file a plugin for easy repository use:
+ * Instead of a complicated ~/.vimrc, I made the file a plugin for easy repository use:
 	~/.vim/plugin/vimrc.vim

+ * Put in ~/.vimrc :
+    runtime plugin/vimrc.vim